 This book had terrific potential to be an action-filled adventure befitting of its smart and badass heroine, yet it loses its snap once the cheesy romance and draggy flashbacks kick in halfway through.
-However, the author works very hard to justify the insta-love romance, so I won’t bag this book too much for that; the intentions to create a logical insta-love were there, so I’m perfectly at ease giving this book a pass this time around.
+However, the author works very hard to justify the insta-love romance, so I won’t bag this book too much for that; the intention to create a logical insta-love was there, so I’m perfectly at ease giving this book a pass this time around.

-Final thoughts: Predictable but also imaginative
+Final thoughts: Melodramatic, but still good.

 I think my gripes ultimately stem from the fact that I can’t reconcile those little nitpicks in my heart.
 My brain knows the romance made sense after reading the entire book, but my heart can’t help feeling like the execution of it was somehow slightly off.